How Step Functions generates IAM policies for integrated services

 -

-If your state machine uses one of the Optimized integrations, Step Functions will create a policy with the necessary permissions and roles for your state machine.
-(Exception: MediaConvert integration requires you to manually set up permissions – see IAM policies for calling AWS Elemental MediaConvert.)
+For optimized integrations, Step Functions will create a policy with all the necessary permissions and roles for your state machine.

 -

 Static resources are defined directly in the task state of your state machine.
-When you include the information about the resources you want to call directly in your task states, Step Functions creates an IAM role for only those resources.
+When you include the information about the resources you want to call directly in your task states, Step Functions can create an IAM role for only those resources.

 .

-Step Functions uses two methods to monitor a job's status when a job is run on a connected service, polling and events.
+Step Functions uses two approaches to monitor a job's status when a job is run on a connected service: polling and events.

 Polling requires permission for Describe